gurleen/website/blog/posts/on-cbb-human-condition.md

 Despite losing two heavily-contested games against La Salle and Temple, the fates had ordained that our game at the Big 5 Classic would be against #18 Villanova.
 A team that for decades had dominated the Big 5.
 It was assumed by most that this game would be a walk in the park for the nationally-ranked side.

-> As good as Drexel may be defensively, it is offensively challenged.
-The Dragons ranked 245th in offensive efficiency, per KenPom.
+> "As good as Drexel may be defensively, it is offensively challenged.
+The Dragons ranked 245th in offensive efficiency, per KenPom."
 >
-> Williams is talented inside, but the Dragons don’t have any real perimeter threats and shot just 23.8% as a team from beyond the arc (353rd in the country).
-They’re also turnover prone, coughing the ball up on 19.3% of possessions, which ranks in the bottom-third nationally.
+> "Williams is talented inside, but the Dragons don’t have any real perimeter threats and shot just 23.8% as a team from beyond the arc (353rd in the country).
+They’re also turnover prone, coughing the ball up on 19.3% of possessions, which ranks in the bottom-third nationally."
 [3]

 And there I was, court side at Wells Fargo Center, with hopeful (if a bit tempered) optimism.
 Even as the Dragons refused to give up a lead to the opposing side at any point in the game.
 I thought to myself, “I’ve seen this before, and it hasn’t ended well”.
 If only I thought to remind myself that some of the greatest miracles known to man have happened on the hardwood.